pereiraj52/TaX-Ray-Canada/replit.md

 - June 28, 2025.
 Added clawback percentage overlay to CCB chart: displays current clawback percentage centered on the bar using warning color #D4B26A with font-semibold text-lg styling for clear visibility
 - June 28, 2025.
 Changed CCB clawback percentage text color from #D4B26A to #A3A3A3 (neutral gray) for better visual balance
 - June 28, 2025.
 Updated CCB clawback percentage text color to #F9FAF8 (clean background) for optimal contrast against the green gradient background
+- June 28, 2025.
+Changed CCB clawback percentage text color to #111111 (dark gray) for strong contrast and readability against the green gradient
 ```

 ## User Preferences